 A recurrent theme in Proteus is spirituality and ascension.
-This is mood is set during certain locations and events in the game through a single instrument or choir playing in the absence of any other environmental sound.
+This is mood is set during certain locations and events in the game through few instruments or choirs playing in the absence of any other distracting environmental sound.
 Approaching totems will result in said thematic mood.
-It is also perceivable by climbing or "ascending" hills though the collaboration between sound and action is contextually more comprehensible at the end of the game.
+It is also arguably perceivable by climbing or "ascending" hills though the collaboration between metaphor, sound and action is contextually more comprehensible at the end of the game.